vakal-y/Marketplace-Goods4you/README.md

 # Mock Marketplace

-This is a demo of a marketplace application built with React, TypeScript, RTK Query and Vite.
-The application includes features such as user authentication, product management, a shopping cart, and a search function with debounce.

 ## Features
 - React: A JavaScript library for building user interfaces.
 - TypeScript: Strongly typed programming language that builds on JavaScript.